 What do business admins want from the intranet?

 Put simply, administrators want to control the content on the intranet, and measure its performance to improve over time.
 They want to be empowered to create a positive user experience, and use data to optimize the content and presentation.
-Adopting SharePoint doesn’t provide any of these functions.
+SharePoint is at a disadvantage because it doesn’t provide any of these functions.

 When working with SharePoint, specialized IT staff have to handle the day-to-day upkeep of the platform.
 This made sense twenty years ago, but today it is costly and creates a bad experience for business users.
 Departments outside of IT today have employees that are tech-savvy enough to administrate portions of the intranet themselves.

 With a true modern intranet platform, you can take this work off of IT’s plate.
 Then, teams like internal communications and HR can create and maintain their own pages and directories.
-This is a better, faster experience for everyone involved, and saves the company the cost of full-time specialized IT hires.
+This is a better, faster experience for everyone involved, and saves the company the cost of full-time specialized IT hires, as well as many other hidden costs of SharePoint.

 It is also important to have robust reporting capabilities.
 Business users want to track KPIs around user engagement and intranet adoption, so they can optimize performance against these metrics.
 Without this functionality, admins must act on intuition instead of relying on hard data.
 Since SharePoint doesn’t have this feature natively, it requires IT involvement and possibly custom development.